hualin-ok/hualin-ok.github.io/workshops.md

 ---

-# Researh, Data & Software Workshops
+# Research, Data & Software Workshops

 In addition to my work with families, I have extensive experience teaching research methods, data analysis, and open-source computing tools to graduate students, faculty, and researchers.